ZixuanFeng-NYU/ProMol_Func/README.md

 This will produce output files of the form {pro_id}_MF_pred_scores.json under: ProMol_Func/DeepFRI/DeepFRI_outputs.
 These JSON files are then automatically read during the ProMol_Func inference process.

 ### General model Prediction
-A protein_ligand.csv file must be prepared containing the following columns: smiles, Class, and pro_id.
+A protein_ligand.csv (we use sample_data.csv as an example here) file must be prepared containing the following columns: smiles, Class, and pro_id.
   smiles: lists the SMILES strings of the compounds.
   Class: specifies the known binding class (e.g., active/inactive).
 This column may be left empty for real-world screening scenarios where binding labels are not available.
   pro_id: specifies the protein identifier and is used to retrieve the corresponding protein functional scores.
+ProMol_Func requires a GPU to run efficiently.
 ```
 cd KANO
 mkdir general_model_prediciton
 python model_prediction.py --gpu 0 --test_path examples/sample_data.csv --preds_path general_model_prediction  --checkpoint_dir ../saved_models/0610data_5FFN_3models/
 ```
 ### Reproduction of evaluation results
-download and decompress LIT_PCBA_EF.zip from [https://doi.org/10.5281/zenodo.16825387](https://doi.org/10.5281/zenodo.16825387) and put it under evaluate_dataset
+download and decompress LIT_PCBA_EF.zip from [https://doi.org/10.5281/zenodo.16825387](https://doi.org/10.5281/zenodo.16825387) and put it under evaluate_dataset.
+ProMol_Func requires a GPU to run efficiently.
 ```
 cd evaluate_dataset
 python LIT-PCBA_data_process.py